rvral-nxrd/video-transcoder/README.md

  It watches a specified directory for new video files, transcodes them using `ffmpeg`, and organizes the output by creation date.

 ---
+# WARNING!!

+This project is under heavy development by an unskilled and time limited script kiddy, there *WILL* be breaking changes, most of which will not be recorded.

+---

 ## ✨ Features